 I am a student, can I still volunteer?
 What would I be allowed to do?

 Yes!
 All that is required to volunteer at RockMed is a valid BLS Healthcare Provider CPR card from the AHA, Red Cross, or ASHI, and we’ll teach you all you need to know to be a volunteer.
 Obviously, without a higher certification, you will not be able to perform some of the more advanced procedures, but you’ll get to assist with patient assessments, charting, patient moving, and basic procedures.
-Nursing students with more than one year of experience or who have completed more than half of an accelerated program are often given the option of working in the clinic.
+Nursing students who have completed more than half of their program are often given the option of working in the clinic.
 EMT students are usually placed on field teams and will get to respond to calls along with EMTs and Paramedics.
 Whether you are in a healthcare program or thinking about joining the field, RockMed is a great way to learn to talk to patients and begin developing your clinical skills.

 Is there a minimum amount of hours I am required to volunteer per month?